-Legal.
 Although many of the legal concerns raised in earlier drafts were addressed by the final Compact, some questions remain.
-For example, there appears to be some ambiguity related to the Compact's affect on the governor's veto authority under WRDA 1986 (as amended).
+For example, there appears to be some ambiguity related to the Compact's potential effect on the governor's veto authority under WRDA 1986 (as amended).
 Currently, each Great Lakes state retains the power to unilaterally veto and essentially prevent the diversion or export of Great Lakes water outside the Basin.
 The Compact does not indicate what its effect would be on WRDA, which may complicate a court's interpretation of the related yet fundamentally different provisions.
-Presuming the Compact is passed by all the states and obtains congressional approval, however, some might argue that it implicitly repeals the governor's veto power.61 Congress may also explicitly repeal the WRDA veto authority when it is presented the Compact for approval.
-If the Compact is approved, it obtains the force of law.
-This may lead some to question the state regulation of water withdrawals that is emphasized in the Compact, as states generally can not act where Congress has spoken or discriminate against interstate commerce.62 The Compact, however, allows states to implement stricter standards and Congress' approval of this provision would allow the Great Lakes states to carry out activities normally in the federal domain.
+Some might argue that approval of the Compact would implicitly repeal the governors' veto power.64 Congress may also explicitly repeal the WRDA veto authority.
+Upon approval of the Compact, it obtained the force of law.
+Under the U.S. Constitution, states generally cannot act where Congress has spoken or discriminate against interstate commerce.65 This may lead some to question the validity of state regulation of water withdrawals that is emphasized in the Compact.
+Now that the Compact has been approved, states are still authorized to exercise their traditional authority for water management.
+The states are required to meet a baseline standard created by the Compact, but are able to implement stricter standards at their discretion.

-The Potential Role of Congress
+The Role of Congress

 In WRDA 2000, Congress encouraged the Great Lakes states, in consultation with the provinces of Ontario and Quebec, to develop and implement a common conservation standard for making decisions concerning the withdrawal and use of water from the Great Lakes Basin.
 This ultimately resulted in the formulation of the Compact and Agreement.
-Although Congress may play some role in overseeing the international provincial-state Agreement, its legally non-binding nature under international law would appear to limit Congress' direct role.
-The Compact, on the other hand, would require the consent of Congress to achieve full force and effect after the Great Lakes states approve it.
-The following paragraphs outline some of the basic legal concepts for compacts, including the procedure that is usually followed for congressional consent.
+Although Congress may play some role in overseeing the international provincial-state Agreement, its legally non-binding nature under international law would appear to limit Congress's direct role.
+On the other hand, the Compact has achieved full force and effect after the Great Lakes states approved it and Congress consented to it.
+The following paragraphs outline some of the basic legal concepts for compacts, including the procedures for congressional consent.